Best Sander to Remove Paint

 - COMFORT: The Bosch ROS65VC 6 Random Orbit Sander and Polisher features Bosch’s exclusive Vibration Control a suspension system to minimize vibration for superior handling and maximum comfort

-- COMPLETE: The sander/polisher kit includes removable front handle, tubular dust canister, VAC024 vacuum hose adapter, RS6045 6 Inch soft backing pad, 5 millimeter pad wrench, sanding disc
+- COMPLETE: The sander polisher kit includes removable front handle, tubular dust canister, VAC024 vacuum hose adapter, RS6045 6-Inch soft backing pad, 5 mm pad wrench, sanding disc

-The vibration control suspension system in this tool is truly fantastic, and your hands will thank you for it.
+The vibration control suspension system in this random orbit sander is truly fantastic, and your hands will thank you for it.
 When it comes to dust collection, it has two dust collection systems.

 For removing paint, I’d recommend using a shop vac with an appropriate HEPA filter every time.

 Bosch ROS65VC-6 supports two pad sizes, 5-in(with 6 holes) and 6- in (with 8 holes) one, so you get a very versatile tool.
-Both pads are included so you can hit the ground working.
+Both pads are included so you can hit the ground running straight away.

-It’s a great tool, but if you’re willing to spend that kind of money, I’d throw in a few more bucks and got the Bosch devs1250.
+It’s a great tool, but if you’re willing to spend that kind of money, I’d throw in a few more bucks and get the Bosch GET75-6N.
 Mostly because of the dual-mode, which makes removing paint and other sanding tasks a lot faster and easier.

 - 5 and 6-inch pads

 - Low noise (84dB) for operator comfort

 - 4" wide belt with a speed of 1,640 ft./min. for fast material removal